CHRISCARLON/nebby/README.md

 This script will build the project in release mode and install the `nebb` binary to `/usr/local/bin/`, making it accessible from anywhere on your system.

+You need cargo/rust installed to be able to use this build script.

 ## Usage

 Run Nebby from the command line to access its features: